7-Day Meal Plan to Fuel Teenage Athletes

 - Fruits: Natural sugars and antioxidants come from fruits like berries, apples and oranges.

 This means having balanced meals and snacks to prevent energy crashes and ensure optimal performance.
-One substantial meal can’t make up for missed nutrition.
+One substantial meal can’t make up for missed nutrition, especially if they’ve got a game or intense practice later in the day.

-So you should start your day with breakfast and then have meals and snacks planned throughout the day to meet your energy needs.
+So, they should start their day with breakfast and then have meals and snacks planned throughout the day to meet energy needs.

 Plan your meals and snacks

-Using our meal plan for teenage athletes guide, plan your meals and snacks for the week.
-Consider your training schedule, preferences and goals when making your plan.
+Using my meal plan for teenage athletes guide, plan meals and snacks for the week.
+Consider training schedule, preferences and goals when making your plan.

-Also, our grocery list for athletes is a guide to stock up on the foods you need from each food group: carbs, protein, fat, fruits and vegetables.
+Also, our grocery list for athletes is a guide to stock up on foods from each food group: carbs, protein, fat, fruits and vegetables.

 Choose one or two days a week to do your food prep.
 This could be on the weekend or on a rest day.
 Set aside a few hours to cook, chop, portion and store your foods for the week.